 A Different SAIC

-While we intend to offer as many in-person courses as possible this fall, we know teaching, learning, working, and living on campus will be different.
+While we are offering many modified in-person courses this fall, we know teaching, learning, working, and living on campus feels different.
 We ask students, faculty, and staff for their flexibility and understanding as we make all necessary modifications to allow for social distancing and enact other needed changes to our processes and physical layout to reduce the risks to our community.
-In addition to on-campus courses, we will offer a significant number of hybrid and remote courses.
-We anticipate that most public programming and other large-format events will move online.
+In addition to modified in-person courses, we are offering a significant number of online courses.

-As our teams develop the many planning details required for our return to campus, they will keep in mind the need for flexibility, knowing that the global pandemic presents ever-evolving challenges that will necessitate ongoing adjustments.
-We will continue to share frequent updates with the campus community throughout the summer and ongoing into the fall.
+As our teams developed the many planning details required for our return to campus, they kept in mind the need for flexibility, knowing that the global pandemic presents ever-evolving challenges that will necessitate ongoing adjustments.
+We will continue to share frequent updates with the campus community throughout the fall.

-SAIC is making many adjustments to its physical plant and facilities operations in response to the COVID-19 pandemic.
+SAIC made many adjustments to its physical plant and facilities operations in response to the COVID-19 pandemic.
 We’ve highlighted some of these efforts below.

-- We are upgrading HVAC filtration from a MERV 8 to a MERV 13 air filter where we don’t already have either carbon or UV filtration systems.
+- We upgraded HVAC filtration from a MERV 8 to a MERV 13 air filter where we don’t already have either carbon or UV filtration systems.
 These filters help filter out biological contaminants.

-- As environmental conditions permit, we are increasing the percentage of outside air brought into a building from 40 to 60 percent.
+- We increased the percentage of outside air brought into a building from 40 to 60 percent, where environmental conditions permit.